 The General Sessions Criminal Courts are comprised of (9) Criminal Courts..
 Divisions 7, 9, 10, 11, 12, 13, and 15 handle misdemeanor cases; one (1) court handles felony cases each month.
 Felony court rotates among these courts on a monthly basis.
 No jury trials are held in General Sessions Criminal Courts.
-The General Sessions Criminal Courts also handle issuance of ExParte Orders of Protection and hearings on Orders of Protection.
+The General Sessions Criminal Courts also handles issuance of ExParte Orders of Protection and hearings on Orders of Protection.

 Some courts are established to handle special types of criminal offenses as described below.
 All courts open at 9:00 am, except as noted.
 The Criminal Justice Center, 201 Poplar, houses all of the General Sessions and Criminal Courts

 The Drug Court has graduated over 2,000 participants since its inception in 1997.
-Upon successful completion of the program, a defendant can look forward to a life free of drugs and crime.
-Their criminal case is dismissed and expunged from their record.
+Upon successful completion of the program, if eligible the defendant can have the case dismissed and expunged from the record.

-- Frayser Community at 3134 N. Thomas (Northgate Shopping Center) every first and third Tuesday of each month at 1:30 pm.
+- Frayser at Cunningham Community Center 3773 Old Allen every first and third Tuesday of each month at 1:30 pm.

 - Whitehaven Environmental Community Court at 4225 Airways Blvd., near the Airport, every second and fourth Tuesday of the month at 1:30 pm.